 If your AC unit starts making any unusual noise, there could be a serious mechanical problem at play.
 Whether it’s a belt out of place or a bearing that needs some grease, mechanical issues are serious business.
 We recommend shutting the unit off and calling for help immediately if you hear any squealing or grinding.
 Continuing to run the machine with noises like this could result in a complete replacement.

 Air Conditioning should not have an odor.
 While many people think AC smells musty, that’s only because they’ve been exposed to air conditioner units and vents that aren’t clean and potentially have mold growing somewhere in the system.
 Other pungent smells could indicate a burned wire or belt on its way out.
 Whatever the smell is–it shouldn’t be there at all!

 This might seem like a no-brainer, but a lot of people simply assume they need to add freon when their AC starts going lukewarm.
 In reality, the loss of efficiency could indicate a number of problems from a compressor failure to a serious leak.
 If you aren’t getting cool from your unit, call a professional right away.

-If you air isn’t blowing like it used to, you might have a problem with your compressor.
-Low air flow could also indicate that your vents have become obstructed by build up or a foreign object.
+If your air isn’t blowing like it used to, you might have a problem with your compressor.
+Low airflow could also indicate that your vents have become obstructed by build up or a foreign object.
 Regardless of the source, It’s important that you identify the problem because both of these can be serious issues.